ajrgodfrey/WriteR/ReadMe.md

 - AJRG added some more R shortcuts.
 - AJRG fixed some redundant options in WriteROptions

+# 30 May 2016
+- AJRG ported this version into the BrailleR package.

 # Work to do

-A find/replace dialogue is desperately needed.
+- A find/replace dialogue is desperately needed.
+- Spell checking might then be possible.